Armavica/rebop/README.md

 # bebop

+Bebop is a fast stochastic simulator for well-mixed chemical reaction networks.

-Two goals of this project are efficiency and practicality.
-The following macro defines the corresponding reaction network:
+Two goals of this project are efficiency and convenience.
+The following macro defines a reaction network in a natural manner:

 ``` rust
 define_system! {